NateTheGreatt/bitECS/packages/classic/README.md

 Relationships in `bitECS` allow you to define how entities are related to each other.
 This can be useful for scenarios like inventory systems, parent-child hierarchies, exclusive targeting mechanics, and much more.
 Relations are defined using `defineRelation` and can have optional properties for additional behavior.

+Relationships in bitECS offer a flexible way to manage complex interactions between entities while maintaining a clean and efficient codebase.

 ### Defining a Relation

 You can define a relation with or without properties.
 Here's an example of defining a relation with data: